josellanza/final-project-client/README.md

 # Project Name (no idea now)

-- A web page where users can vote video games and also add critics.
-Anoninum users can view the score of a particular game and also his critics.
+- A web page where users can vote books and also add comments.
+Anoninum users can view the score of a particular book and also his comments.

 ## User Stories

   **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault

-  **Signup:** As an anon I can sign up in the platform so that I can start voting and adding critics to the video games
+  **Signup:** As an anon I can sign up in the platform so that I can start voting and adding comments to the books

-  **Login:** As a user I can login to the platform so that I can start voting and adding critics to the video games
+  **Login:** As a user I can login to the platform so that I can start voting and adding comments to the books

-  **Logout:** As a user I can logout from the platform so I can stop using it
+  **Logout:** As a user I can logout from the platform so no one can use my account

-  **Search for a video game** As a user I want to search for an specific game
+  **Search for a book** As a user I want to search for an specific book

-  **See the game details** As a user I want to see the details of the video game, see the details, see the average of the score and also see the critics of the game
+  **See the book details** As a user I want to see the details of the book, see the details, see the average of the score and also see the comments of the book

-  **Give a score to a video game** As a user I want to give a score (1 to 10) to a video game
+  **Give a score to a book** As a user I want to give a score (1 to 10) to a book

-  **Add a critic to a video game** As a user I want to add a critic to a video game
+  **Add a comment to a book** As a user I want to add a comment to a book

 ## Backlog

-  **Add the number of votes** As a user I want to see how many ppl have voted that game.
+  **Add the number of votes** As a user I want to see how many ppl have voted that book.

-  **Sort the critics of game** As a user I want to see the good and the bad critics, and also sort them, (e.g just see the bad critics or the good ones)
+  **Sort the comments of book** As a user I want to see the good and the bad comments, and also sort them, (e.g just see the bad comments or the good ones)

-  **Sort the search** As a user I want to sort the search of a games (by price, by genre or by platform).
+  **Sort the search** As a user I want to sort the search of a books (by price, by genre or by platform).

-  **Add a graphic in the game detail** As a user I want to see the grafic of the scores of the games (how many ppl have given 1, how  many ppl have given 2, ... till 10,  in a grafic)
+  **Add a graphic in the book detail** As a user I want to see the grafic of the scores of the books (how many ppl have given 1, how  many ppl have given 2, ... till 10,  in a grafic)

 # Client